leilakbari/Akbari_L_-DynamicProject/README.md

 # Support
 If you encounter any issues or have questions about this portfolio, feel free to reach out to me via email at your-email@example.com.

+## Credits

+This project was created by Leila Akbari.

+## License

+This project is licensed under the MIT License.

 Happy exploring! 🚀

-@made by Leila Akbari